rishchou/turtlebot_walker/readme.md

 The bag file is stored in ..turtlebot_walker/results/turtlebot_walker.bag
 ## Playing back the bag file

-First, navigate to the results folder.
+First, Go to the results folder.

 cd <path to repository>/results